mampfes/hacs_waste_collection_schedule/README.md

 3. Run `test_sources.py` script to ensure that your source works.
 4. Add documentation in folder `docs/source` and add a link to your new source on `README.md` and `info.md`.

+### Guidelines

+- A source shall return data for all available waste types.
+A source shall **not** provide a configuration option to limit the returned waste types.
+- A source shall return data for the entire available period (including past).
+A source shall **not** provide a configuration option to limit the requested period.

+Filtering of data for waste types or time periods is a functionality of the framework and shall not be done by a source.

 Example for `abc_com.py`:

 ```py